luisalvesmartins/CosmosDBTraffic/README.md

 ## Samples

 In the Sample folder you have two samples:
-- demo dummy.html - a fake CosmosDB simulator just to demo the client widget in action
+- demo dummy.html - a fake CosmosDB simulator just to demo the client widget in action.
+You can see it live [here](https://lambot.blob.core.windows.net/github/CosmosDBTraffic/demo%20dummy.html).
 - demo.html - a ready to run sample that queries the local CosmosDB emulator

 ## How to use it